The Kinks – from London’s Muswell Hill district – began their career in a similar way to hundreds of other groups, playing R&B and blues music.

-Whether or not his band can maintain their reputation as a going concern, Ray Davies has made his mark under The Kinks’ banner as one of the most perceptive, prolific and popular songwriters of our time.
+Ray Davies has made his mark under The Kinks’ banner as one of the most perceptive, prolific and popular songwriters of our time.
 His catalogue of songs is one of the finest available, and he remains one of the most acute observers of the quirks and eccentricities of ordinary life.

 A long-awaited reissue programme was undertaken by the Castle Communications label in 1998; this was particularly significant as the Kinks catalogue has been mercilessly and often badly reissued for many years.
 The addition of many bonus tracks on each CD helps make their first five albums even more essential.

 Dave Davies suffered a stroke in 2004.
 By 2006, he had recovered enough to be able to walk, talk and play the guitar.
 He has since continued to record solo albums.